Jenishkr/Coin_Flip/README.md

 ## Deploy globally using Faucet:
 - Tried getting `Goerli`, `Linea` and `Sepolia` test ETH from various faucets, but each one of them asked for some activity on `mainnet` or some `ETH` which I didn't have.

+## Contact Information

+If you have any questions or feedback regarding this project, you can reach out to Jenish Kumar via email at [jenishkr.gupta@gmail.com](mailto:jenishkr.gupta@gmail.com).

+Thank you for using the Basic chat application!